UAE Visa for Green Card Holders 2026 – Complete Guide to Apply Online, On Arrival & Transit Rules

 If you hold a valid UAE visa, you can travel freely between all seven emirates.
 The distinction only applies at the port of entry — whether you land at Dubai International Airport (DXB) or Abu Dhabi International Airport (AUH), both airports process UAE visas and the same federal rules apply.

-The Abu Dhabi visa for Green Card holders and the Dubai visa for Green Card holders refer to the same document.
+The Abu Dhabi visa for individuals holding a US Green Card and the Dubai visa for Green Card holders refer to the same document.
 Apply once, enter through either airport, and travel across the entire UAE.

 Dubai Transit Visa for US Green Card Holders

-Dubai transit visa for US Green Card holders is a separate and important topic for those passing through DXB on a connecting flight.
+Dubai transit visa for US residence permit is a separate and important topic for those passing through DXB on a connecting flight.

 If your layover in Dubai is under 8 hours and you do not plan to leave the international transit area, you generally do not need a visa.
 However, if your layover is longer than 8 hours, or if you want to leave the airport and explore Dubai during your transit, you will need either a transit visa or a standard short-stay visa.

 The UAE offers a 48-hour and 96-hour transit visa specifically designed for this purpose.
-As a Green Card holder, you can apply UAE visa online for the Dubai transit visa before your journey.
-With instant Dubai visa for Green Card holders services available through authorised platforms, you can often receive your transit visa approval within a few hours of applying.
+As a Green Card holder, you can apply for a UAE visa online for the Dubai transit visa before your journey.
+With instant Dubai visa for US residency holders services available through authorised platforms, you can often receive your transit visa approval within a few hours of applying.

 Nationality-Specific Rules for Green Card Holders